API

 Receive a bound parameter value to be converted.

-method.The operation could be anything desired to perform custom behavior, such as transforming or serializing data.
+should override this method to provide custom behaviors for incoming data values.
+This method is called at statement execution time and is passed the literal Python data value which is to be associated with a bound parameter in the statement.The operation could be anything desired to perform custom behavior, such as transforming or serializing data.
 This could also be used as a hook for validating logic.

 - Parameters: